The algebra of observables in noncommutative deformation theory: Noncommutative deformations of modules

 \section{Noncommutative deformations of modules}

 Let $A$ be an associative algebra over a field $k$.
-For any right $A$-module $M$, there is a \emph{deformation functor} $\defm M: \lcat \to \sets$ defined on the category $\lcat$ of commutative Artinian local $k$-algebras with residue field $k$.
+For any right $A$-module $M$, there is a \emph{deformation functor} $\defm M: \lcat \to \sets$ defined on the category $\lcat$ of commutative Artinian local $k$-algebras $R$ with residue field $k$.
+We recall that $\defm M(R)$ is the set of equivalence classes of pairs $(M_R,\tau_R)$, where $M_R$ is an $R$-flat $R$-$A$ bimodule on which $k$ acts centrally, and $\tau_R: k \otimes_R M_R \to M$ is an isomorphism of right $A$-modules.
 Deformations in $\defm M(R)$ are called \emph{commutative deformations} since the base ring $R$ is commutative.

 \emph{Noncommutative deformations} were introduced in Laudal \cite{laud02}.
 The deformations considered by Laudal are defined over certain noncommutative base rings instead of the commutative base rings in $\lcat$.
 In what follows, we shall give a brief account of noncommutative deformations of modules.
-We refer to Laudal \cite{laud02}, Eriksen \cite{erik06} for further details.
+We refer to Laudal \cite{laud02}, Eriksen \cite{erik06} and Eriksen, Laudal, Siqveland \cite{erik-laud-siqv17} for further details.

 For any positive integer $r$ and any family $\fm M = \{ M_1, \dots, M_r \}$ of right $A$-modules, there is a \emph{noncommutative deformation functor} $\defm{\fm M}: \acat r \to \sets$, defined on the category $\acat r$ of noncommutative Artinian $r$-pointed $k$-algebras with exactly $r$ simple modules (up to isomorphism).
 We recall that an $r$-pointed $k$-algebra $R$ is one fitting into a diagram of rings $k^r \to R \to k^r$, where the composition is the identity.
 The condition that $R$ has exactly $r$ simple modules holds if and only if $\overline R \cong k^r$, where $\overline R = R/J(R)$ and $J(R)$ denotes the Jacobson radical of $R$.